 Where we most do not want to go is where we can most activate our highest selves and most contribute to those around us.

 Will we move forward on the assumption that material wealth equates to prosperity?
 Or will we tell a new story: that prosperity is a much more profound, mysterious, and internal phenomenon than we’ve ever let ourselves believe?

 How do we take care of ourselves such that we are most able to take care of others?
 How do serve our communities in such a way that feeds our souls and fills us up to the brim?

 Donating = ♥

 Kindling offers possibility for humanity’s evolution – free of charge.
-I want this message to spread as far and wide as possible.
+I want the good news to spread as far and wide as possible.

-If my work gives you a spark, would you consider supporting with a monthly donation?
-Your money will be used exclusively to promote Kindling and get the good news flowing to as many people as possible.
-I won’t take any for my personal use.
-Thank you!
+If this work gives you a spark, would you consider supporting me with a monthly donation?
+Your money will be used exclusively to promote Kindling and build the community.

 Purpose work asks us: How much sacrifice, pain, and discomfort am I willing to endure in order to activate my higher self, to produce my greatest good in service to my community?

 Entomophagy is not only an opportunity to expand our diets and find delicious food.
 In fact, it is essential for our society’s sustainability.